Working with TLS

 microovn.ovsdb-tool join-cluster $DB_FILE $DB ssl:<local_ip>:$PORT ssl:<node_1_ip>:$PORT

-snap restart microovn.central
+snap restart microovn.ovn-ovsdb-server-nb

 After all three nodes transitioned to TLS usage, you can once again inspect cluster status on any node: